 The sharp decline in oil prices impacted western North Dakota as oil companies were forced to lay off workers and significantly cut back on development of new wells.
 In 2014, an average of 190 active drilling rigs were operating within the state.
-In 2015 and 2016, the number of active drilling rigs dropped to 91 and 35, respectively (NDIC 2017).
-As of October 2017, an average of 56 drilling rigs were operating within the state (NDIC 2017).
+In 2015 and 2016, the number of active drilling rigs dropped to 91 and 35, respectively (NDIC 2018A).